Certifications and disclosures

 Freedom of information

-In accordance with the Freedom of Information Act 1992 (the Act), DoT is required to respond to FOI access applications within 45 days of receipt, unless an extension is negotiated.
-The average time to process applications in 2016-17 was 18 days.
+In accordance with the Freedom of Information Act 1992 (the Act), DoT is required to respond to FOI access applications within 45 days of receipt, unless an extension of time is negotiated.
+The average time to process applications in 2018-19 was 22.2 days.